Pete Rock: Solo career

 Rock oversaw the production of Jay Stay Paid, a posthumous album by the producer J Dilla, released June 2, 2009, on Nature Sounds.
 Following that, Pete Rock joined Kanye West in Hawaii, who traveled there to work on the latter's fifth album, My Beautiful Dark Twisted Fantasy.
+In addition, he and DJ Premier have announced that they are working on a joint album together, although further details are unknown.
+In London, he confirmed that Big Pooh and C.L.
+Smooth will be on his half of the VS album and he planned on releasing five albums in 2011, including reuniting with C.L.
+Smooth for a third album, and dropping his fourth album on Nature Sounds.
 His next few collaborative albums are both due for a summer release with Monumental first then with Camp Lo's "80 Blocks From Tiffanys" LP.